-IPO requires highly educated and competent faculty to provide the best education to its students and establish its reputation of providing quality and accessible education.
-In 2022, the risks reported include delays in hiring qualified personnel, lack of qualified personnel for the position, and high personnel turnover.
+IPO employs competent and highly qualified faculty to provide the best education to its students and establish its reputation of providing quality and accessible education.
+In 2023, the risks reported include delays in hiring qualified personnel, lack of qualified personnel for the position, and high personnel turnover.
 Inadequate number of faculty may result in operational disruptions (as some subjects may not be offered), and burnout of existing faculty (due to taking additional load to fill the gaps).